Zodijackyl98/mcp-powertools/README.md

 - Built on the Model Context Protocol by Anthropic
 - Inspired by the need for safe, practical LLM-system integration
 - I could not recommend more using [osmosis-ai](https://huggingface.co/osmosis-ai/osmosis-mcp-4b) which is very light but very powerful LLM tuned for MCPs.
+I also tried IBM's new model [ibm/granite-4-h-tiny](https://huggingface.co/ibm-granite/granite-4.0-h-tiny).
+It's not a model with reasoning capability but gets the job done swiftly if you give your instructions very straight forward.
+I would not recommend IBM's model for your SQL database queries, you need to be really specific otherwise it does not understand at all.

 ## Support